 WMG sources its bottles from three European suppliers who have sufficient capacity to meet growth expectations.
 Secondary packaging is sourced from suppliers in Europe and China that are carefully selected to meet the quality and demand needs of the business.

-Whyte and Mackay have long term sound relationships with its packaging suppliers to meet the current business requirements.
+Whyte and Mackay have long term sound relationships with its suppliers to meet the current business requirements.
 Pricing agreements are in place with all suppliers.
-MEG

 The Group has a broad base of suppliers from where it sources its construction materials and is not, and does not plan to be, dependent on any one or a limited number of suppliers.
-Principal construction materials are steel and cement which are commodities that are readily available in the market from a number of sources.
+Megaworld also has no plans on being dependent on any one or a limited number of suppliers.

 Travellers has a large base of contractors and suppliers that provide construction, engineering and consulting services, and is not dependent on any one contractor or supplier.
-In 2014, the five largest suppliers - Systech Lighting & Controls, Inc., RGB Ltd., Joint Venture Audio Visual Lighting, Inc., Global Matrix Concept Group, and Total Data Central Solution, Inc. - accounted for 30.8% of total purchases for the year.
+In 2015, the ten largest suppliers - Global Matrix Concept Group, RGB Ltd., Systech Lighting & Controls, Inc., Top Source Maintenance and Contracting Services, Accridge Construction, Angel Playing Cards Co.
+Ltd., Phil-Data Busines Systems, Inc., DLL & Sons Company Asia Ltd. Inc., Diamond Life Lighting Manufacturing (HK) Ltd., and Expert Interior Products, Inc. - accounted for 34.0% of total purchases for the year.

 Suppliers for the McDonald's products are sourced using the McDonald's global supply chain, which allows the purchase of food, beverages and restaurant supplies at competitive prices and quality consistent with McDonald's products worldwide.
 McDonald's has quality assurance laboratories around the world to ensure that its standards are consistently met.
 In addition, McDonald's works closely with suppliers to encourage innovation, assure best practices and drive continuous improvement.
 GADC also contracts the services of third parties for its food supplies.
-GADC procures the services of a supply distribution center operated by Havi Food Services Philippines, Inc. that provides purchasing, warehousing, delivery, food preparation and other logistical support for the requirements of all of the b.7.
-Customer Dependence

-McDonald's restaurants in the Philippines.
+GADC procures the services of a supply distribution center operated by Havi Food Services Philippines, Inc. that provides purchasing, warehousing, delivery, food preparation and other logistical support for the requirements of all of the McDonald's restaurants in the Philippines.
 GADC develops product specifications and continually monitors supplies to ensure compliance with McDonald's standards.